State Financial Aid Programs:

 Federal Work Study (FWS)

-Students must be enrolled in a minimum of six units
+Students must be enrolled and maintain a minimum of six units

 Direct Loan Program